exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 ## 1. Introduction

-The Exerp ODIN Payment Drop-in is a reusable JavaScript component library designed to simplify the secure capture of payment details within host web applications.
+The ODIN Payment Drop-in is a reusable JavaScript component library designed to simplify the secure capture of payment details within host web applications.
 Its primary goal is to provide a streamlined and secure way for integrators to embed ODIN Payments functionality, abstracting the direct complexities of ODIN's `OdinPay.js` library.

 This component allows Exerp's customers and partners to embed a UI that handles the collection of sensitive payment information (initially Credit Card details) directly from the user, tokenizing these details via ODIN for subsequent backend processing.

 This document provides a high-level overview of the current system architecture, its main components, and key design principles.
-For details on the initial Minimum Viable Product (MVP) specification, refer to the [MVP Design Document](./DESIGN_DOC_MVP.md).

 ## 2. Core Architectural Principles